hexrcs/XSP/README.md

 ## Why?

 I am writing an SQL tutorial and can't find a good online SQL playground.
-Most "playground" sites have an SQL server running in the background, and some major browsers (FireFox) don't support the deprecated browser [Web SQL Database](https://en.wikipedia.org/wiki/Web_SQL_Database) standard.
+Most "playground" sites have an SQL server running in the background, and some major browsers (FireFox) don't support the deprecated [Web SQL Database](https://en.wikipedia.org/wiki/Web_SQL_Database) standard.
 So I built this app that works completely on the client-side. :D

+## License

+This project is licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)